andyford/grunt-asset-version-json/README.md

 # grunt-asset-version-json

-> Rename assets files with has and store in a JSON file
+> Rename assets files with hash and store in a JSON file

 ## Getting Started
 This plugin requires Grunt `~0.4.1`